 After play begins, one might gain new contacts 'automatically' over time, but players must usually buy them if they desire more (once floating contacts are gone).
-This can be done with a response bonus, and like most else in the game, players must explain how they gained this new contact.
+This can be done with a achievement bonus, and like most else in the game, players must explain how they gained this new contact.
 A dissertation is not generally required, but this at least helps to put the player's relationship with their contact(s) in context.

 Similarly, 'old' contacts lost due to a character's actions (or inaction, as the case may be) may be restored at a similar cost - along with the appropriate behavior to regain their trust.
 Say a contact in the CIA disavowed the PC after they wound up on the Terror Watch List, but the character has made amends and is trying to clean up their behavior.
-Paying a response bonus returns him or her to that contact's good graces.
+Paying a achievement bonus returns him or her to that contact's good graces.